 The FBI reported in June 2016 that losses from BEC attacks have increased 1300% since January 2015.
 In that time period spear phishers stole an estimated $3.1 billion from 22,000 organizations.

 The reason these attacks are so effective is that there is no reliable way for an employee to tell the difference between a spear phishing message and a legitimate request from the real person who is being impersonated.

 Using DMARC to Combat BEC Scams

-That is where authenticated email comes in.
+That is where authenticated email comes in as a method of preventing business email compromise.
 Email authentication makes it possible for the owner of a domain to monitor and control who is trying to send email using that domain name.

 Only approved senders are able to get their messages through to mailboxes.
 Those from unauthorized senders automatically fall into spam folders or simply remain undelivered, at the domain owner’s option.
 Phishers therefore can be prevented from sending impersonation emails using any domain name that takes advantage of email authentication.